vpcarroll15/college-football/README.md

 Nothing is more objective than a computer making a list.
 Let's see which teams the computer thinks are the best, and whether there are any surprises.

+If you want to skip straight to the [ratings](#The rankings), please feel free!
+Most of this README is going to be about how those ratings were generated.

 # The Elo system

 In order to measure the strength of each team, I decided to use the [Elo system](